-WATT O’HUGH UNDERGROUND, THE MUCH-ANTICIPATED SECOND BOOK IN THE WATT O’HUGH SERIES IS ARRIVING ON MAY 20, 2014, ALONG WITH A REISSUE OF THE CLASSIC FIRST BOOK, ARE AVAILABLE NOW ON AMAZON AND BN.COM, BOTH WITH SPANKING NEW COVERS AND ARTWORK!
-TILL THEN, BOOK ONE IS UNAVAILABLE AND OUT OF PRINT, BUT NOT FOR LONG!
+WATT O’HUGH UNDERGROUND, THE MUCH-ANTICIPATED SECOND BOOK IN THE WATT O’HUGH SERIES, AND A REISSUE OF THE CLASSIC FIRST BOOK, ARE AVAILABLE NOW ON AMAZON AND BN.COM, BOTH WITH SPANKING NEW COVERS AND ARTWORK!

 Watt O’Hugh III is a self-made man, Civil War vet, Time Roamer, former orphan of the New York slums and dime novel hero of the lost, magical West of the 1870s – and his riotous adventures mark one of the most original literary fantasy novels in recent memory.

 When O’Hugh returns to New York as the star of a Wild West show, he thinks his ship has come in.
 But that’s before he wakes up in a Wyoming penitentiary facing a murder charge, a corrupt Wall Street banker turned outlaw and a 2000-year-old Chinese mystery that could change the world forever.

 All he really wants is to woo Lucy Billings again, the woman he loved and lost in a gilded New York City before the War ….

 STEVEN DRACHMAN is a writer, critic and restaurateur whose work has appeared in The New York Times, The Washington Post, The Boston Phoenix, Entertainment Weekly, The Village Voice and The Chicago Sun-Times.

 PRAISE FOR STEVEN S. DRACHMAN AND THE WATT O’HUGH SERIES